 Live Streaming is another digital trend that gained much popularity over 2020.
-This is because virtual events will continue to stay amidst the pandemic and become a permanent part of many brands’ strategies because a majority of people are homebound due to the pandemic.
+Live streaming alongside virtual events will continue to stay and become a permanent part of many brands’ strategies because a majority of people are homebound due to the pandemic.

-As online shopping is one of many favourites, live streaming is a way to create a more interactive and entertaining experience to attract shoppers’ interests.
-Live Streaming can enhance engagement in real-time, build trust, boost social profile and increase sales as viewers can shop products simultaneously.
+Live streaming is also a way to create a more interactive and entertaining experience to attract shoppers’ interests.
+It can enhance engagement in real-time, build trust, boost social profile and increase sales as viewers can shop products simultaneously while watching the video.

 There are many ways for you to start live streaming given the various platforms available such as Facebook Live, Instagram Live, Bigo Live, Periscope, Twitch, BeLive Asian and many more!

 Another rising trend is the use of automation as it helps you achieve different outcomes with minimal human input.
 In other words, it enables you to handle work more efficiently.